Text Case Converter guide

 When should I use the Text Case Converter?

 Use it when your task matches one of these common needs: Convert headings between uppercase, lowercase, title case, and sentence case.
 Create camelCase, PascalCase, snake_case, or kebab-case labels.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 What is the Text Case Converter doing with my inputs?